cueltschey/cueltschey/README.md

 > * The chatroom reads input and updates the database automatically with user and Cheron messages

-## Languages and tools I'm working with 🛠️
+## Languages and tools I've worked with 🛠️
 ### Proficient™️
  <img src="https://github.com/cueltschey/cueltschey/assets/68715119/210578cc-8185-4e98-959f-b76ee47a34c9" width="50" height="50">